ConferenceDemos/icassp23/README.md

 Through the third-party evaluation on the _Amazon Mechanical Turk_ (AMT), we obtained the evaluation results of our model.

-As shown in the Table \ref{tab:Evaluation}, the proposed model achieves scores closer to ground truth in terms of both audio realism and temporal alignment by comparing with the baseline model.
+As shown in the Table, the proposed model achieves scores closer to ground truth in terms of both audio realism and temporal alignment by comparing with the baseline model.
 The category of _Dog_ and _Fireworks_ have the best average performance in the two evaluations.
 The category of _Baby_ gains the worst performance in the evaluation of audio realism and temporal alignment due to the uncertainty and diversity in human behavior which is hard for modeling, the same trend also appears in the category of _Cough_ and _Sneeze_.
 Due to the imbalance in the amount of data in each category in the dataset, we can see that the four categories with smaller amounts of data (_Cough, Gun, Hammer_ and _Sneeze_) will have overall lower temporal alignment scores than the four categories with larger amounts of data (_Baby, Dog, Fireworks_ and _Drum_) in both evaluations, suggesting that the modeling of temporal alignment may be more sensitive to the amount of data.